fnash/graphql-on-rest-bundle/README.md

 ```

-Create resolvers to fetch your data:
+2- Create resolvers for your types to fetch data:

 ```php
 namespace Acme\AppBundle\GraphQL\Resolver;